Ian-HL/tsk-parser/README.md

 # tsk-parser

-tsk-parser CSharp Version
+A C# version of the parser for A-PM-90A/UF Series Map Data File.

-parser for A-PM-90A/UF Series Map Data File
+This project is a C# port of the original [tsk-parser](https://github.com/larvata/tsk-parser) with the following enhancements:

-This Project is orgined from https://github.com/larvata/tsk-parser .But there are some changes
+## Changes from Original

-## I turn it from coffee.js to C# version .
+1. Converted from CoffeeScript to C#
-## Add two test file .
+2. Added two test files
-## Make test tskfile to html file (make it visible) .
+3. Added functionality to convert TSK files to HTML for better visualization

-Please feel free to try it .
+Please feel free to try it out!